-The manufacturing licence for such product is granted after joint evaluation and inspection by the concerned State Licencing Authority & CDSCO along with subject expert .
+The manufacturing licence for such product is granted after joint evaluation and inspection by the concerned State Licencing Authority & CDSCO.

-In general, all vaccines including the vaccines against CORONA virus infection manufactured / imported into the country are required to comply with the requirements and guidelines specified in the Drugs and Cosmetics Rules, 1945 & New Drugs and Clinical Trials Rules, 2019, Guidance for Industry and other applicable guidelines published by CDSCO from time to time.
-For manufacturing, r-DNA derived vaccines the requirements and guidelines prescribed by Department of Biotechnology are also required to be complied with.
+In general, all vaccines including the vaccines against CORONA virus infection manufactured / imported into the country are required to comply with the requirements and guidelines specified in the Drugs and Cosmetics Rules, 1945 & New Drugs and Clinical Trials Rules, 2019 and other applicable guidelines published by CDSCO form time to time in case of manufacturer r-DNA derived vaccines the requirements and guidelines prescribed by Department of Biotechnology are also required to be complied with.
 However, vaccines unlike chemical drugs are complex heterogeneous class of medical products, and hence specific consideration in respect of development of CMC data, non-clinical data, and clinical data will provide clear understanding of regulatory landscape for their development and approval in a scientific manner.
 Therefore, these documents have been prepared to provide detailed guidelines and regulatory pathways for CMC, nonclinical and clinical development of vaccines including COVID-19 vaccines.